The Geometry of Learning to Avoid Interventions: Directions of Policy Improvement

-Clearly $\pi^* = \argmin_{\pi} \Psi(\pi)$, so minimizing $\Psi$ will lead us to $\pi^*$.
-This objective relates to $J(\pi^* \mid \hat r)$, where $\hat r$ is the implicit reward corresponding to $\pi$, as described in Appendix \ref{appendix:irl-to-weighted-kl-proof}.
-We can use the gradient of $\Psi$ with respect to $\hat r$ to get a first-order approximation of how adding a residual reward impacts $\Psi(\hat \pi)$.
-Fortunately, this gradient simplifies to an interpretable expression. \begin{theorem} Define $\Psi$ as in (\ref{eqn:weighted-kl}).
+We can use the gradient of $\Lambda$ with respect to $\hat r$ to get a first-order approximation of how adding a residual reward impacts $\Lambda(\hat \pi)$.
+Fortunately, this gradient simplifies to an interpretable expression. \begin{theorem} Define $\Lambda$ as in (\ref{eqn:weighted-kl}).
 Let $\hat r$ be a reward function whose optimal policy is $\hat \pi$.
 Then the partial derivative evaluated at the point $\hat r$ is